Alan Android SDK¶

 of MainActivity

-, provide the Alan SDK Key for your project in Alan Studio.
-To get the key, in Alan Studio, at the top of the code editor click Integrations and copy the key value from the Alan SDK Key field.
+, provide the Alan AI SDK Key for your project in Alan Studio.
+To get the key, in Alan AI Studio, at the top of the code editor click Integrations and copy the key value from the Alan SDK Key field.

 public class MainActivity extends AppCompatActivity {